Submissions/seneschal/docs/tech_specs.md

 Where _requests_ go at the end.
 There will be some sort of consolidation (such as tar) and cleanup (such as archiving).
 TBD

+* be accessible to the cluster nodes used by seneschal
+* be readable and writeable by the service account

 #### job events directory

 The job events directory is where the cluster job wrapper script will write events.
 It must: